 Several famous female musicians also became popular during the 1920s, including Bessie Smith who was a great singer and a Black woman.
 It was not until the 1930s and 1940s, however, that female jazz and blues singers such as Smith, Ella Fitzgerald, and Billie Holiday were respected in the music industry.

 Bessie Smith was one of the great singers of the early years of the jazz.

 Flappers were single, young, middle-class women.
 They were from the north and lived in the cities.
-The Gilded Age gave them a lot of jobs to choose from.
-There were a lot of jobs working in offices, an increase of phone usage needed people as operators to connect all the calls being placed.
-With more people making, selling, and buying things of the 1920s, there were also more jobs for young women in department stores.
+The Gilded Age gave women many new jobs to choose from.
+There were jobs working in offices, and an increase of phone usage needed people as operators to connect all the calls being placed.
+With more people making, selling, and buying things in the 1920s, there were also more jobs for young women in department stores.
 Those jobs needed women to interact with other customers — other women.
 But the flapper was not all work and no play.

 Many women loved the age of the flapper.
 They tried out new looks, jobs, and ways of living that set them free from the old rules of the Victorian Age of the 1800s.
 The flappers made choices that they wanted to, and did not listen to their fathers or husbands.
 But flappers were not all good.
 The political wins like the right to vote were not interesting to the flappers, and women did not work on winning new rights until the 1960s.

 In 1924, The Saturday Evening Post marked the birth of the new fashion ideas of the 1920s with a drawing of a flapper on its cover.